es-progress/shell/docs/lib/dev.md

 ## debug-tunnel-open

-Open an SSH tunnel to a remote XDebug host.
-This way you can debug remote PHP applications.
+Open an SSH tunnel to a remote XDebug host, allowing you to debug remote PHP applications.
 This can be very handy to track down nasty bugs on production servers.
-Though it's generally true that never debug in production environment, in some cases - if used correctly - this can save so much time...
+Though it's generally advised to never debug in production environment, in some cases - if used correctly - this can save so much time...

 **Usage**